Insight: From remote Mauritania, hacker fights for Islam worldwide

 One security expert said AnonGhost's attacks exploited "well-known vulnerabilities in configurations of servers" in target countries rather than going after high-profile companies.

-Carl Herberger, vice president of security solutions at Radware, remains unconvinced AnonGhost has the technical skills to wage full-scale cyber terrorism by harming operational capabilities of companies or government agencies.
+Carl Herberger, vice president of security solutions at Radware RADWR.O, remains unconvinced AnonGhost has the technical skills to wage full-scale cyber terrorism by harming operational capabilities of companies or government agencies.

 "The jury is still out," he said, but cautioned against underestimating the emerging group.
 "You're never quite sure what they're going to do on the offensive, so they have to be right only once and you have to be right always."